As Tim Ferriss said, “If you win the morning, you win the day.”

 4. You Start The Day Reactive

 Facebook, Instagram, Snapchat and everyone else is doing a phenomenal job getting people hooked to their phones.
-They’re literally hiring people form the casino gaming industry to make sure you get addicted to your phone.
+They’re literally hiring people from the casino gaming industry to make sure you get addicted to your phone.

 But if you wake up and start looking at your phone, you’re starting the day off reactive.